suizokukan/pimydoc/README.md

 #(7) history / future versions

+##v 0.2.6(beta) (2016_09_18) warning for doctitles defined but never read

+    • a warning appears if a doctitle is defined in the documentation source file but never appears in the source directory

+    • unittests : 2 tests (passed)
+    • raw Pylint invocation : 10.0/10.0 for all scripts.
+    • version packaged and sent to Pypi (https://pypi.python.org/pypi/Pimydoc)

 ##v 0.2.5(beta) (2016_09_17) COMMENT_STARTSTRING in the documentation source file

     • comment startstring can now be defined in the documentation